supertuxkart/stk-website/wiki_untranslated/STK_Evolution_FAQ.md

 Do you have a roadmap?

 We already know what our main goals are for the SuperTuxKart Evolution release and have an informal internal roadmap.
-We aim to release a new public roadmap for the community in an upcoming update.
+A general overview of our roadmap is publicly [available on our blog](https://blog.supertuxkart.net/2025/09/supertuxkart-evolution-roadmap.html).

 {% end_liquid %}